TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_connected_wifi.md

 ```
 stepper.TmcDiagPins = {F.2, C.13, E.0, G.14, G.9, D.3, I.4, F.4, F.6, I.7, F.12}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include F.2 and C.13 in your board.txt file.
+For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin